Farm8763/salty_l4d2_server/README.md

 ### Command to spin up a droplet (dev droplet)
 `salt-cloud -P -m /etc/salt/cloud.maps.d/dev-environment.map -l debug`

+### Spinning up an AWS EC2 instance
+- You need to set up ssh keys with AWS, as well as access keys.
+- Add your missing values to `/etc/salt/cloud.providers.d/ec2.conf`

+### Command to spin up an AWS EC2 instance (test)
+`salt-cloud -P -m /etc/salt/cloud.maps.d/test-environment.map -l debug`

 ### Deploying L4D2 server to minion
-#### Note: If you spun up the DigitalOcean droplet with the code above, it's already a minion.
+#### Note: If you spun up the DigitalOcean droplet/AWS ec2 instance with the code above, it's already a minion.
 Otherwise you're on your own.
 - You need the Steam Group ID when deploying the server (below).
 To get the value for your group, in the 'Edit group profile' the 'ID' is the group number you need for the server
 - Clients need to subscribe to the workshop maps [Steam Workshop Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2218692186) or they can't connect when using a custom map.
 - Workshop files were too big for Github to be uploaded.
 They need to go into `/srv/salt/l4d2-mods/workshop` on the salt master.
 See [Google Drive with big files](https://drive.google.com/drive/folders/1a0FjSMaqX_FOQyrt26YtgmdzSO_SrCBg?usp=sharing)